Supported accommodation services policy

 Guidelines

-The Agent can pay for supported accommodation when a worker has:
+The agent can pay for supported accommodation when a worker has experienced both the following circumstances.

-- sustained a work-related injury or illness which precludes them from returning to their pre-accident/preinjury or illness accommodation; and
+• Sustained a work-related injury or illness which precludes them from returning to their pre-accident and/or preinjury or illness accommodation.

 Shared Supported Accommodation (SSA)

-This section of the policy communicates expectations of the delivery of SSA services.
+This section of the guideline communicates expectations of the delivery of SSA services.
 It has been created to reduce risk and ensure compliance with WorkSafe legislative requirements.
-The setting, ongoing review and maintenance of expectations contained within this policy will promote consistency, efficiency and transparency across the delivery of services.
+The setting, ongoing review and maintenance of expectations contained within this guideline will promote consistency, efficiency and transparency across the delivery of services.

-This section of the policy should be read in conjunction with the Attendant Care Policy which provides information about WorkSafe expectations for the delivery of care to injured workers who live in a private home.
-This care is paid for as part of a 24 hour shared care model in an SSA facility.
+This section of the guideline should be read in conjunction with the Attendant Care guideline which provides information about WorkSafe expectations for the delivery of care to workers who live in a private home.
+This care is paid for as part of a 24-hour shared care model in an SSA facility.

 What the Agent can pay for in relation to SSA services